-These metals can come from many sources around the world, including mines in the Democratic Republic of Congo (DRC), which are estimated to provide approximately 18% of global tantalum production, 4% of tin, 3% of tungsten, and 2% of gold.
+These metals can come from many sources around the world, including mines in the Democratic Republic of Congo (DRC), which are estimated to provide approximately 19% of the world tantalum production and less than 2% of the world production for tin, tungsten and gold.
 Some of the mines in the DRC are controlled by militias responsible for atrocities that have been committed in the Congolese civil war.
 The background to the Congolese conflict is complicated and its resolution requires action on multiple fronts.
 However, promoting legitimate trade in minerals in the region may help provide an escape from the conflict.
 Our commitment to sustainable development compels us to address this conflict, even though Philips does not directly source minerals from the DRC and the mines are typically seven or more tiers removed from our direct suppliers.

 The supply chain for the metals of concern consists of many tiers, including mines, traders, exporters, smelters, refiners, alloy producers and component manufacturers, before reaching Philips’ direct suppliers.
 The combination of a lengthy, complex and regularly changing supply chain and the refining process makes it difficult to track and trace the minerals back to the mine of origin.

 Philips believes that an industry-wide approach is necessary to address this issue and this is why we are members of the Electronic Industry Citizenship Coalition (EICC) and the Global eSustainability Initiative (GeSI) Extractives Work Group.
 The EICC (www.eicc.info) and GeSI (www.gesi.org) represent over 80 companies in the electronics and information and communications technology industries that have come together in the EICC-GeSI Extractives Work Group to positively influence the social and environmental conditions in the metals extractives supply chain.